open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-repositories.md

   If Vim editor shows up for commit message, use `:wq` (**w**rite and **q**uit) to exit with the default message.

-4. Push the updates to your repository:
+4. Push the updates made to your repository to GitHub:

   ```bash
   git push origin master